TYPO3-svn-archive/cobj_xpath/Documentation/Installation/Index.rst

 Requirements
 ^^^^^^^^^^^^

-- You need at least PHP 5.2+
+- You need at least PHP 5.3+

 - You need libxml and SimpleXML enabled

-- The extension has been tested on TYPO3 versions 4.5 up to 6.2
+- The extension has been tested on TYPO3 versions 6.2 to 7.x

 Installation
 ^^^^^^^^^^^^